karatelabs/karate/README.md

 ## Web-Services Testing Made `Simple.`
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.intuit.karate/karate-core/badge.svg)](https://mvnrepository.com/artifact/com.intuit.karate/karate-core) [![Build Status](https://travis-ci.org/intuit/karate.svg?branch=master)](https://travis-ci.org/intuit/karate) [![GitHub release](https://img.shields.io/github/release/intuit/karate.svg)](https://github.com/intuit/karate/releases) [![Support Slack](https://img.shields.io/badge/support-slack-red.svg)](https://github.com/intuit/karate/wiki/Support) [![Twitter Follow](https://img.shields.io/twitter/follow/KarateDSL.svg?style=social&label=Follow)](https://twitter.com/KarateDSL)

 Karate is the only open-source tool to combine API test-automation, [mocks](karate-netty) and [performance-testing](karate-gatling) into a **single**, *unified* framework.
 The BDD syntax popularized by Cucumber is language-neutral, and easy for even non-programmers.
-Besides powerful JSON & XML assertions, you can run tests in parallel - which is critical for HTTP API testing.
+Besides powerful JSON & XML assertions, you can run tests in parallel for speed - which is critical for HTTP API testing.

-You can easily build complex request payloads, traverse data within the responses, and chain data from responses into the next request.
-Karate's payload validation engine can perform a 'smart compare' (deep-equals) of two JSON or XML documents, and you can even ignore dynamic values if needed.
+You can easily build (or re-use) complex request payloads, and dynamically construct more requests from response data.
+The  payload and schema validation engine can perform a 'smart compare' (deep-equals) of two JSON or XML documents, and you can even ignore dynamic values where needed.

-With Karate - you run tests and generate reports just like any standard Java project.
+Test execution and report generation feels like any standard Java project.
 But there's also a [stand-alone executable](karate-netty#standalone-jar) for teams not comfortable with Java.
-And you write tests in a **simple**, *readable* syntax - carefully designed for HTTP, JSON, GraphQL and XML.
+Just write tests in a **simple**, *readable* syntax - carefully designed for HTTP, JSON, GraphQL and XML.

 ## Hello World